Multimodal Controller for Generative Models: Multimodal Controller

 Next, we discuss technical details in the specific context of neural networks.
 Suppose a uniformly sampled subnetwork takes input $X_c \in \mathbb{R}^{N_c \times K_c}$, where $N_c$ and $K_c$ are the batch size and the input channel size for data mode $c$.
 Suppose that the subnetwork is parameterized by a weight matrix $W_c \in \mathbb{R}^{D_c \times K_c}$ and bias vector $b_c \in \mathbb{R}^{D_c}$, where $D_c$ is the output channel size for data mode $c$, then we have output $y_c \in \mathbb{R}^{N_c \times D_c}$ where

-$\text{BN}_c(\cdot)$ denotes the Batch Normalization (BN) ~\cite{ioffe2015batch} with affine parameters for corresponding data mode $c$ and $\phi(\cdot)$ is the activation function.
+$\text{BN}_c(\cdot)$ denotes the Batch Normalization (BN)~\cite{ioffe2015batch} with affine parameters for corresponding data mode $c$ and $\phi(\cdot)$ is the activation function.

-Existing methods \cite{mallya2018piggyback} allocate subnetworks by masking out model parameters, i.e. $W_c = W \odot e_c$ where $e_c$ is a binary mask and $\odot$ indicates Hadamard product.
+Existing methods~\cite{mallya2018piggyback} allocate subnetworks by masking out model parameters, i.e. $W_c = W \odot e_c$ where $e_c$ is a binary mask and $\odot$ indicates Hadamard product.
 However, the computation cost of the above formulation increases with the number of data modalities, as we need to sequentially backward the subnetwork of each data modality.

 Therefore we propose a nonparametric module named \textbf{Multimodal Controller (MC)} using a masking method similar to Dropout~\cite{srivastava2014dropout}, which allocates subnetworks by masking out network representations.
 We choose to uniformly sample the codebook because we want to create a large number of unique subnetworks.
 The number of unique subnetworks we can generate with MC is $2^D$.
 We do not train the codebook, because it is possible for some data modalities to have the same binary masks.

 We uniformly draw $C$ unique modality codewords $e_c \in \mathbb{F}_2^{D}$ to construct a modality codebook $e\in \mathbb{F}_2^{C \times D}$, where $\mathbb{F}_2$ denotes the binary field.
 Note that each row of the codebook is a binary mask allocated for each mode of data.
 Let $\times$ denote the usual matrix multiplication.
 Let $X \in \mathbb{R}^{N \times K}$ denote the output from the previous layer.
 Suppose that the original network is parameterized by a weight matrix $W \in \mathbb{R}^{D \times K}$ and bias vector $b \in \mathbb{R}^{D}$.
 Then for a specific mode of data $c$, we have multimodal controlled output $y \in \mathbb{R}^{N \times D}$ where